fatihacet/gitlab-workflow/README.md

 ### Status bar
-If your current project is a GitLab project, extension will do the following things,
+If your current project is a GitLab project, extension will do the following things:

 - Fetch pipeline of last commit and show it on the status bar.
 Clicking this item will open pipeline actions menu.
 - Show open MR for current branch and show it on the status bar.
 Clicking this item will open MR on GitLab.